 Yet another tragic longshoreman fatality occurred in a busy, high-traffic port when a truck struck the worker.
 The worker tripped and fell into the path of the truck.

-He may have tripped because of a surface that was inappropriately cluttered with items, or it could have been an actual accident.
+He may have tripped because of a surface inappropriately cluttered with items.
 There were no witnesses to the fall, but the incident illustrates just how hazardous the environment of a port for loading and unloading cargo can be.

 The crowded area of a harbor or port is full of risks and dangers, and this example illustrates just how cautious workers need to be.